approov/shipfast-api-protection/README.md

 The Approov integration is simple as it can be for the mobile app developers, that only need to write *4 lines of code* to use the [Approoov SDK](https://approov.io/docs/latest/approov-usage-documentation/#sdk-integration) from the [Approov Service](https://approov.io/docs/latest/approov-integration-examples/mobile-app/) more adequate to the HTTP stack being used by the mobile framework/platform that the mobile app is being developed for, as it can be seen in the [ShipFastApp.kt](/app/android/kotlin/ShipFast/app/src/main/java/com/criticalblue/shipfast/ShipFastApp.kt) class for the lines that are preceded by `// *** UNCOMMENT THE CODE BELOW FOR APPROOV ***`.

-The backend integration is also simple and only requires to use a JWT library to verify the Approov token, and in this NodeJS backend we use the [express-jwt](https://www.npmjs.com/package/express-jwt).
-The minimal code to verify the Approov toke with this library can be seen on the [checkApproovToken](/server/shipfast-api/api/approov/approov-token-check.js#L129) callback at the [approov-token-check.js](server/shipfast-api/api/approov/approov-token-check.js) file.
+The API server integration is also simple and only requires to use a JWT library to verify the Approov token, and in this NodeJS backend we use the [express-jwt](https://www.npmjs.com/package/express-jwt).
+The minimal code to verify the Approov token with this library can be seen on the [checkApproovToken](/server/shipfast-api/api/approov/approov-token-check.js#L129) callback at the [approov-token-check.js](server/shipfast-api/api/approov/approov-token-check.js) file.

 #### The Final Defense

-Approov is used to ensure that the API server know with a very high degree of confidence if it can trust in the incoming request as one originated from a genuine and untampered version of the mobile app, thus making the mobile app the only one that is now capable of sending valid requests to the API server, and the section *The Final Defense* on the last [blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4) on this series as a lot of detail on why and how the Approov integration is implemented.
+Approov is used to ensure that the API server can trust, with a very high degree of confidence, in the incoming request as one that was originated from a genuine and untampered version of the mobile app, thus making the mobile app the only one that is now capable of sending valid requests to the API server, and the section *The Final Defense* on the last [blog post](https://blog.approov.io/practical-api-security-walkthrough-part-4) on this series as a lot of detail on why you should use Approov, and how the Approov integration is implemented.

 ## Useful Links